ubergeekady/TechNotebooks/CNotebook/CNotebook.md

 strcpy(myName, "Bob Smith");
 ```

 scanf() is used to get input from the user.
-You must use the & ampersand before the variable unless you're using %s
+You must use the & ampersand before the variable unless you're using %s .
+Returns the total number of characters scanned.

 ```c
 char middleInitial;